Genki Haraguchi: Hannover 96

 On 11 June 2018, Haraguchi announced that he had reached an agreement to join Hannover 96 for the 2018–19 season.

 VfB Stuttgart

 On 30 January 2023, Haraguchi signed for VfB Stuttgart on an eighteen-month contract.

+On 18 May 2024, VfB Stuttgart announced that Haraguchi will leave the club after this season when his contract expires.

 International career

 2011 AFC Asian Cup

 Haraguchi was elected as one of the preliminary registration members on Japan's 50-man list.

 2013 EAFF East Asian Cup

 Haraguchi played for Japan in the 2013 EAFF East Asian Cup.
 He played against China PR and South Korea for 71 and 90 minutes respectively, and helped Japan to win the championship for the first time.

 2018 World Cup

-In May 2018 Haraguchi was named to Japan's preliminary squad for the 2018 FIFA World Cup in Russia.
+In May 2018, Haraguchi was named to Japan's preliminary squad for the 2018 FIFA World Cup in Russia.